bbugieda/MusicPlayer-iOS/README.md

 ## Setting up Environment & Running the App
 Open the repository in XCode and select a device or simulator to run.

-**Note: Run on an actual iOS device, as simulators are unable to connect to your music library
+**Note: For best results, run on an actual iOS device, as simulators are unable to connect to your music library

 The first time you install the app on your device, you may need to "Trust" apps from Apple Developer.
 To allow this, go into Settings >> General >> Profiles & Device Management.
 From here, select the Developer App item for the app you are running and click "Trust" button from the pop up dialogue.